Comparative Analysis: 10 Most Liveable Cities

 Key Findings & Analysis

-The satellite data from Q4 2025 reveals significant disparities in green cover among the world's most liveable cities.
-The range of green cover, from 1.2% in Osaka to 50.6% in Vienna, underscores a stark contrast.
-The mean green cover stands at 23.3%, while the median is slightly lower at 18.7%, indicating a skewed distribution with a few cities having exceptionally high green cover.
+The satellite data from Q4 2025 reveals striking disparities in green cover among the world's most liveable cities.
+The green cover ranges from a mere 1.2% in Osaka, Japan, to a commendable 50.6% in Vienna, Austria.
+The mean green cover stands at 23.3%, with a median of 18.7%, indicating a skewed distribution where a few cities significantly outperform others.
+Vienna, Sydney, and Auckland lead with green cover percentages of 50.6%, 47.1%, and 37.7% respectively.
+Conversely, Osaka, Geneva, and Vancouver lag with green cover below 10.9%.